AmberAiwohi/my386blog/_posts/2023-04-11-data-story.md

 ---
 layout: post
-title:  "Telling the Data Story of Superhero Movies"
+title:  "The Data Story of Superhero Movies"
 author: Amber Aiwohi
-description: A summary of the top 200 superhero movies' trends showcased through graphics.
+description: A summary of the top 200 superhero movies' trends.
 image: /assets/images/batman.jpg
 ---
 # The Purpose
 Within the past five years, superhero movies have become favorites of mine and whenever there's a new superhero movie being released, I make it a priority to watch it as soon as I can.
 I noticed that most of my friends and family also love superhero movies.
 Is it the action that pulls the audience in?
 Is it the length of the movie?
 Is it the time or year that we're living in that makes superhero movies so popular?
 Or it is a combination of multiple aspects?
 I was curious to find out, and that's where this data story begins.

 Are there any similaries or trends in runtime, rating, genre, and year published for the top 200 superhero movies?
 This is the question that has motivated my data analysis for my past two blog posts.
 First, I web scrapped [these top superhero movies](https://www.imdb.com/list/ls074940992/?sort=list_order,asc&st_dt=&mode=detail&page=1) and created a dataframe of the variables I was interested in.
-I explained the steps I took to web scrape in [this blog post](https://amberaiwohi.github.io/my386blog/2023/03/13/data-collection.html).
+I explain the steps I took to web scrape in [this blog post](https://amberaiwohi.github.io/my386blog/2023/03/13/data-collection.html).
 I then created a variety of different plots to explore the data.
 To view these plots and for an in depth explaination of my findings, refer to [this blog post](https://amberaiwohi.github.io/my386blog/2023/03/27/superhero-eda.html).

 # The Data Story
 <iframe